 5.Batu Buruk Beach in Kuala Terengganu

 Batu Buruk Beach is a popular waterfront area with plenty of cafes, Macdonalds and a car Park.
 There is plenty of open space in the area and is quite popular with families over the weekend and holidays.

 This area is popular for excursions and kite flying rather than swimming as the water can be quite choppy and dangerous to swim.
 This beach area is more of a picnic spot with plenty of open space.
 Swimming is definitely a very popular activity here because of the strong currents.
 People tend to stay late to enjoy snacks by the seaside and the cool ocean breeze on a summer night.

 This area is one of the hidden gems in the region offering many outdoor activities, clean beaches and some rocky outcrops on the beaches as well.
 This area is 10 km from Kuala Besut and is popular with families over the weekend.
 Enjoy the beach area or several caves as well as lush rainforests.

 7. Palau Perhentian Island trip from Kuala Terengganu

 One of the most popular Island destinations in Malaysia Perhentians is located off the coast of Terengganu.
 Most travellers to this Island stop in Kuala Teregannau and catch a ferry from Merang Jetty (as opposed to Marang Jetty which is located south of KT).

 Palau Perhentian Kecil is popular with budget travellers.
 Perhentian Besar is more relaxed and less developed but home to high-end resorts.
-This Island is more popular with honeymooners and family traveller.
-Most traveller book a minimum of two nights stay to enjoy most attractions in this region.
+This Island is more popular with honeymooners and family travellers.
+Most travellers book a minimum of two nights' stays to enjoy most attractions in this region.
 Perhentian is an underwater paradise and is popular for diving and snorkelling.